Poker Positions: The Importance of Positions in Poker

-Position is one of the most important strategic aspects to understand when learning how to play poker.
-Being in position is an incredible advantage because you get to see what your opponents do before you act.
-This may not sound like a lot, but in a game of limited information (such as poker) any informational advantage you have over your opponents gives you a significant advantage – if you know how to use it.
+We all know how important being in position is in poker, but you may need to learn that your position at the table is just as important.
+In a game of limited information (such as poker), any informational advantage you have over your opponents gives you a significant advantage – if you know how to use it.

 UTG (Under the Gun)

-UTG or Under the Gun is the player who is seated directly to the left of the big blind and is the first to act preflop.
-It’s one of the worst positions at the table as you have 8 other players left to act behind you.
-This means you have to play very tight as the chances of someone left to act having a strong hand is very high.
+UTG, or Under the Gun, is the player seated directly to the left of the big blind and is the first to act preflop.
+It’s one of the worst positions at the table, as you have eight other players left to act behind you.
+This means you should play conservatively, as the chances are high that someone acting after you has a strong hand.

 This is the position directly to the left of the UTG player and is the second to act preflop.
-This position plays in a similar way to UTG as these are the two earliest positions you can get at the poker table.
+This position plays similarly to UTG, as these are the two earliest positions you can get at the poker table.
 You can play a couple more hands from UTG+1, but you still need to play tight.

 MP (Middle Position)

 Not actually the middle of the table, middle position refers to being in between early position and late position.
-Some players refer to this seat as UTG+2 and use middle position as a term to encompass this position and the next position on our list.
-This is another position where playing tight is right.
+Some players refer to this seat as UTG+2 and use middle position as a term to encompass this position and the LoJack.
+Again, this is a position where playing tight is right.

-Even though we’re starting to get closer to the button, the Lojack (LJ) is the awkward in-betweeny position that’s too far round the table to be early position but isn’t late position either.
-Some people use this position interchangeably with middle position which can get quite confusing for new players!
+Even though we’re starting to get closer to the button, the Lojack (LJ) sits in that awkward in-between spot–it’s too far around the table to be in early position, but it isn’t in late position, either.
+Some people use this position interchangeably with middle position, which can confuse new players!
 While you still need to be relatively tight from this position, you can afford to play more hands than you would UTG.

-So-called as you’re hijacking the chance for the players in the cutoff and button to steal the blinds, the hijack is where players will start to open up their ranges a lot more.
+So-called as you’re hijacking the chance for the players in the cutoff and button to steal the blinds.
+The hijack is where players will start to open up their ranges more.
 While some nittier players will still call this middle position, more aggressive players consider it late position.
 How aggressive you are at the table will dictate how tight or loose your strategy is from this position.

-This used to be the “cutoff” where you’d start to loosen your range, before people started playing wider from the hijack.
-One seat to the right of the button, you’ll likely be in position post-flop which means you can raise a wide range of hands.
+Before people started playing wider from the hijack, this used to be the “cutoff” where you’d begin to loosen your range.
+One seat to the right of the button, you’ll likely be in position post-flop, which means you can raise a wide range of hands.
 You should have one of your highest raise percentages from this position.

-Definitively the best seat at the table; when you’re on the button you’re guaranteed to be in position post-flop and if it’s folded to you there are only two players you need to fold out to win the blinds.
-You should be playing your widest range from the button, raising at least 50% of hands when it folds to you.
-The button is where you’ll have your highest win rate as a player so it’s important to play a lot of hands from this position
+The best seat at the table; when you’re on the button, you’re guaranteed to be in position post-flop, and if it’s folded to you, there are only two players you need to fold out to win the blinds.
+Therefore, you should be playing your widest range from the button, raising at least 50% of your hands when it folds to you.
+The button is where you’ll have your highest win rate as a player, so it’s essential to play a lot of hands from this position.

 SB (Small Blind)

-From the best to the worst, the small blind is arguable the worst position at the table.
-You have to put in half a big blind before you see your cards so you’re already fighting uphill in terms of win rate, plus you’re guaranteed to be out of position post-flop.
-You should play a tight but aggressive strategy when playing from the small blind, but if it folds to you you should raise a wide range to attack the big blind.
+From the best to the worst, the small blind is arguably the worst position at the table.
+You have to put in half a big blind before you see your cards, so you’re already fighting uphill in terms of win rate, plus you’re guaranteed to be out of position post-flop.
+You should play a tight but aggressive strategy when playing from the small blind, but if it folds to you, you should raise a wide range to attack the big blind.

 BB (Big Blind)

-The big blind is unique in that you’re last to act preflop from this position and can win the pot straight away if everyone folds.
-You’ll often be calling raises rather than raising yourself, so it’s important to see where the raise is coming from when considering your hand.
+The big blind is unique in that you’re the last to act preflop from this position and can win the pot immediately if everyone folds.
+You’ll often be calling raises rather than raising yourself, so it’s important to see where the raise comes from when considering your hand.
 The earlier position a player raises in, the tighter their hand will be and the tighter you should be in response.

-But what about if you’re not playing at a 9 handed table?
-Most online games run in a 6-max format where there are 6 players to a table instead of 9.
-This format is gaining popularity in live games as fewer players means there’s more action.
-Let’s have a look at how the positions are different in 6max compared to a 9 handed table:
+But what about if you’re not playing at a 9-handed table?
+Most online games run in a 6-max format with six players at a table instead of nine.
+This format is gaining popularity in live games as fewer players mean more action.
+So let’s have a look at how the positions are different in 6max compared to a 9-handed table:

-As you can see the key difference is eliminating the first three positions and making the LoJack the de facto UTG position.
-While the positions remain roughly the same, the big change is in how it changes the action.
+As you can see, the key difference is eliminating the first three positions and making the LoJack the de facto UTG position.
+So while the positions remain roughly the same, the significant change is the action.

-Fewer players at the table means that ranges don’t have to be as tight, even from UTG.
-When players are playing looser, it becomes more profitable to 3bet them, and when people are 3-betting more often it becomes more profitable to 4bet them… you can see where I’m going with this right?
-Action begets more action in poker which is why heads up is the most aggressive format there is.
+Fewer players at the table mean ranges can be less tight, even from UTG.
+When players are playing looser, it becomes more profitable to 3bet them, and when people are 3-betting more often, it becomes more profitable to 4bet them… you can see where we’re going with this, right?
+Action begets more action in poker, which is why heads-up is the most aggressive format there is.
 The closer the number of players gets to heads up, the more aggressive the game plays.

 Strategy for Each Position